General Information and History

-In a 2003 study, patients with androgen-independent metastatic prostate cancer consumed 6 g of green tea daily for up to 4 months.
+In a 2003 study, patients with androgen-independent metastatic prostate cancer consumed 6 g of powdered green tea extract daily for up to 4 months.
 Among 42 participants, 1 patient exhibited a 50% decrease in serum PSA level compared to baseline, but this response was not sustained beyond 2 months.
 Green tea was well tolerated by most study participants.
 However, six episodes of grade 3 toxicity occurred, involving insomnia, confusion, and fatigue.
 These results suggest that, in patients with advanced prostate cancer, green tea may have limited benefits.Current Clinical Trials

 General information about clinical trials is also available from the NCI Web site.References

 - Landau JM, Lambert JD, Yang CS: Green tea.
 In: Heber D, Blackburn GL, Go VLW, et al., eds.: Nutritional Oncology.
 2nd ed.
 Burlington, Ma: Academic Press, 2006, pp 597-606.

 - Yang CS, Wang H: Mechanistic issues concerning cancer prevention by tea catechins.
 Mol Nutr Food Res 55 (6): 819-31, 2011.
 [PUBMED Abstract]